‘Today’ Bumps Tamron Hall For Megyn Kelly, Is Savannah Guthrie Next?

 Megyn Kelly Dishes Dirt About Donald Trump And Roger Ailes On ‘Dr…

 Though Tamron Hall might have been blindsided, Savannah Guthrie should have figured out by now that NBC was not going to pay Megyn Kelly the big bucks to just work an hour a day.
-Though Savannah Guthrie reportedly just signed a new long term deal with Today, sources say that she is not being paid Megyn Kelly money.
+Though Savannah Guthrie reportedly just signed a new long-term deal with Today, sources say that she is not being paid Megyn Kelly money.

 “NBC is not paying Megyn $12 to $15 million a year to be on at 9 a.m.
 The word is that Savannah could take the 9 a.m. slot and Megyn will go right in at 7 a.m.
 Andy Lack is completely behind all of this.
 There’s no way Megyn would have signed with NBC unless she was promised a big role down the line.”